this article is for subscribers only

 No items found.

-So, you've found yourself in Mexico City, a vibrant, verdant, positively vibing metropolis abundant with punchy street food and local watering holes.
-No doubt you've had your fair share of micheladas, mezcalitas, and modelos; maybe you've hit your limit.
-If you haven't, you should put this guide away, and go drink cheap beers and unlabelled mezcals in tiny bars with no names that you stumble upon.
-That's what you should be doing.
+So, you're in Mexico City, a vibrant, verdant metropolis abundant with punchy street food and local watering holes.
+No doubt you've had your fair share of micheladas, mezcalitas, and modelos; maybe you've hit your limit (if you haven't, put this guide away, and go drink cheap beers and unlabelled mezcals in tiny bars until you're sick of it).

-However, Mexico City has no shortage of more gastronomically minded wine bars, cocktail bars, and mezcalerias.
+Mexico City has no shortage of wine bars, cocktail hangouts, and trendy mezcalerias.

 Cicatriz